exakat/exakat-docs/Reference/Reports.rst

 Owasp is a HTML report format.

-Owasp depends on the following theme : Security.
+Owasp depends on the following rule : Security.

 .. _report-perfile: